Aulin34/dnd-quartz/content/public/Druecian Radio/Act 1/11092025 - From the Ashes.md

 We will not bow to fear, nor yield to false gods.
 Together, under the Crown and the Empress, we endure.

 For the realm.
 For the safety of all.
-For the truth enduring."
+For the truth enduring.

 ```